HughP/dnj-corpus/README.md

 ```
 ##### Tone marking

 >The earliest version of this orthography underdifferentiated the xH and H tones; they were both written with a preposed apostrophe, e.g. /kɔ́/ <‘kô> house.
-Also, L tone was written with a preposed stop /zɛ̀/ <.zè> termite (Thomas 1978, 12).
-This was later revised to the system that is still in use today (Table 4).u
+Also, L tone was written with a preposed stop /zɛ̀/ <.zè> termite (Thomas 1978, 12).
+This was later revised to the system that is still in use today (Table 4).

 Codepoint | Grapheme | IPA equivalent | Phonetic description | Usage Note
 -------------|-----|----|----|----